-I’m Michael Johnson and my wife, Julie, and I are partners in parenting our own brood of “blessings from above,” consisting of three homegrown and two adopted children, ranging in ages from 16 to 24.
+I’m Michael Johnson and my wife, Julie, and I have been partners in parenting our own brood of “blessings from above,” consisting of three homegrown and two adopted children, ranging in ages from 18 to 26.

 LoveEd: the missing link between the sex ed you get in middle school and the premarital counseling you don’t get until you think you’ve already found “the one.”

 (Yes, we know.
 You wish you would have had something like that growing up.
 We hear that a lot.
 Precisely how we feel.
 And why we do what we do.)